LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 * You want to transfer the conversation from a bot in one bot group to a bot in a *different* bot group.
 * You want to transfer the conversation from a bot to a live agent.

-#### How many bot groups do I need?

-There's no limit to the number of bot groups that you can create, but it's likely that you'll need just a few.
-In general, create a bot group whenever you want to divide the bots into groups, such that collaboration occurs only within the group.
-One common use case is putting all Production bots into one group, all Staging bots into another, and all Development bots into still another.
-Within a given bot group then, you might have bots for the various business modules that are covered, e.g., an Accounting bot, a Customer Service bot, and so on.

 #### Create a bot group